 For additional information about school choices in Arkansas, visit these resources:

-Arkansas celebrated National School Choice Week 2020 with a record-breaking 748 events and activities across the state.
+Arkansas celebrated National School Choice Week 2021 with 462 virtual events and activities across the state.
 Click the button below to learn more about school choice in Arkansas.

 "Shining a spotlight on effective educational options for every child"